 The revolution is closer every day

 What happens in a depressive process is that it stops working properly so that negative automatic thoughts begin to appear.
-According to the study, a blood test will soon be enough to diagnose depression.
+According to the study, a blood test to diagnose depression will soon be available for everyone.

 This will dignify the illness.
 It will never again be doubted, and those affected will not have to endure value judgments towards their illness, be accused of lack of character, of being fragile, or of not knowing how to face life.

 Many patients complain that those around them think that they have reached this point of their own volition or because of a lack of effort.
 In this sense, depressed individuals can demonstrate the veracity of their discomfort through a physical examination.

 However, we would like to draw attention to the importance of family support in mental disorders.
 When someone has depression, their self-esteem drops.
 Thus, if their family and friends show, in addition, misunderstanding towards their illness, the problem gets worse.

 This is similar to twisting an arm when it’s fractured.
 Pain and injury increase.
 No one deserves that.